 Before 1992, SETI searches were conducted on a limited scale by NASA, the Planetary Society, and a few astronomical organizations and individual investigators.
 The pace of the search was markedly accelerated in October 1992, when NASA began a detailed survey of selected stars and a full-sky survey.
-The NASA project, known as the High Resolution Microwave Survey (HRMS), uses radio telescopes outfitted with specially-developed high speed computer systems.
-It eclipses all previous searches and reinforces the need to seriously address a significant question related to the outcome -- What happens if we find intelligent extraterrestrial life?
+The NASA project, known as the High Resolution Microwave Survey (HRMS), used radio telescopes outfitted with specially-developed high speed computer systems.
+It eclipsed all previous searches and reinforced the need to seriously address a significant question related to the outcome -- What happens if we find intelligent extraterrestrial life?

 This Report is the product of a Workshop convened by NASA, with the support of the SETI Institute, to examine the implications for human society of such a discovery.
 The chapters that follow describe NASA's Microwave Survey.

 The chapters seek to identify studies and actions that ensure that the public and various political entities and organizations can be better acquainted with SETI and more likely to respond to an announcement of a detection in ways that are orderly, positive, and beneficial.
 Each chapter concludes with a list of recommendations.
 The principal findings and recommendations are summarized in the following.